KratosMultiphysics/Examples/eFlows4HPC/Demo_ROM_workflow/README.md

 ### Kratos

-This example requires the RomApplication and the CoSimulationApplication.
+This example requires the LinearSolversApplication, ConvectionDiffusionApplication, CoSimulationApplication, RomApplication, and the MappingApplication.

-If you compiled Kratos, add both these application to the Kratos configure file.
+If you compiled Kratos, add all of these applications to the Kratos configure file.

 Linux:
 ```shell